giseldo/neodataset/README.md

 # NEODATASET
-### The NEODATASET is a dataset containing projects extracted from gitlab that work with SCRUM
+### The NEODATASET is a dataset containing projects with User Stories and Story Points extracted from GitLab.
 ### Autor: Giseldo da Silva Neo

 # Introduction